 4. Barracuda.
 This is one of the nicest place to eat in Sayulita right on Calle Delfines (the Main Street heading to the beach).
 They serve up the some of the best seafood of any restaurants in the area.

 If you only had one meal in Sayulita, this is where I would send you.

 I’ve tried most things on the menu, but I most highly recommend the seafood molcajete – a volcanic cauldron filled with giant prawns, octopus, arranchera steak, bacon wrapped peppers, and big slabs of queso all swimming in the most delicious sauce.

 The chicharron de pescado is another favorite and the tuna sashimi is a great fresh starter.
 For a quick lunch, I recommend their pepito de arrachanera (tender steak on a French baguette with a chipotle sauce).
 And everything should be washed down with either a limonada (with sparkling mineral water) or a frozen mango margarita.
 Trust me on that last recommendation.

 5. Anchor Cafe.
-This place makes the list because I love to get out of the house and do some work at a cafe.
-It’s always a toss up between Anchor Cafe and Miscelanea, but I give the edge to Anchor Cafe for all their healthy bowls and smoothie options to break up the heaviness of everything else in the town.
+This place makes the list because I love to get out of my place and do some work at a cafe.
+It’s always a toss up between Anchor Cafe and Miscelanea, but I give the edge to Anchor Cafe for all their healthy bowls and giant smoothie options to break up the heaviness of everything else in the town.